dev15Aditya/Sketch-App/README.md

-# Sketch-App
+# Sketch-App- Convert any image to sketch

+- 'supported format': `['png', 'jpg', 'jpeg']`

 Used libraries like cv2, os, flask, and werkzeug.

-- run command `python app.py` to run this application
+- Clone this repo and run command `python app.py` in the root directory to run this application